 That’s it.
 Rinse your face with water and let it breathe for a few minutes while you clean your derma roller.

-- Use warm water and a soapy solution – dishwashing liquid or soap is recommended to remove any residual skin or blood.
+- Use warm water and a soapy solution to clean the roller – dishwashing liquid or soap is recommended to remove any residual skin or blood.
 Sterilize it by soaking in rubbing alcohol for 10 minutes, then let it air-dry and put it away.